-- b) copies of all required licenses and permits issued to the applicant by the Commonwealth of Massachusetts and any of its agencies for the facility; - c) evidence of the Applicant's right to use the site of the facility for the facility, such as a deed, or lease; - d) if the Applicant is a business organization, a statement under oath disclosing all of its owners, shareholders, partners, members, Administrators, directors, officers, or other similarly-situated individuals and entities and their addresses.
+- a) the name and address of each owner of the dispensary; - b) copies of all required licenses and permits issued to the applicant by the Commonwealth of Massachusetts and any of its agencies for the facility;

+- c) evidence of the Applicant's right to use the site of the facility for the facility, such as a deed, or lease; - d) if the Applicant is a business organization, a statement under oath disclosing all of its owners, shareholders, partners, members, Administrators, directors, officers, or other similarly-situated individuals and entities and their addresses.
 If any of the above are entities rather than persons, the Applicant must disclose the identity of the owners of such entities until the disclosure contains the names of individuals; - e) a certified list of all parties in interest entitled to notice of the hearing for the special permit application, taken from the most recent tax list of the town and certified by the Town Assessor; - f) Proposed security measures for the Registered Marijuana Dispensary, including lighting, fencing, gates and alarms, and the like, to ensure the safety of persons and to protect the premises from theft.